nkvarberg/Fantasy-Football/README.md

 ## Playoff Projections for 2019 ESPN Fantasy Football Leagues
 I use the preseason player projections from fantasyfootballanalytics.net to To get the team names, owners, schedule, team records and team rosters, I use an ESPN Fantasy Football API connection from https://github.com/cwendt94/ff-espn-api.
+(Check other ESPN API functions from this article https://stmorse.github.io/journal/espn-fantasy-v3.html).
 I blend each team's preseaon player projections wtih the team's performance throughout the season to project the points per game of each team.
 Then, I similate the rest of the season and the playoffs 30,000 times to estimate how far each team is likely to go.

 Here is what the homepage looks like: